 Enabling Twilio in Customer.io

-From your workspace dashboard, head to *Workspace Settings, then Message Settings in the left panel, and click 'Get Started' next to Twilio:
+From your workspace dashboard, head to Workspace Settings in the left-hand menu and then click 'Get Started' next to Twilio:

 What you'll need is your Account SID and Authorization Token — as we mentioned, you can get these on your account page in Twilio.
 Copy and paste them into the fields in Customer.io, and click Test and Save: